petermercell/DespillAP/README.md

 # Features

 - Select a default color (`Red`, `Green`, `Blue`, or `Pick`), or choose a custom color from the image to remove the spill from the input.
 - `Absolute Mode` normalizes the spill relative to the intensity of the selected color.
+Mostly like a chroma keying algorithm.
 - Despill algorithms include `Average`, `Max`, `Min`, and `Custom`.
 - Hue `offset` adjusts the hue (in degrees) of the precomputed despill, if needed.
 - Hue `limit` controls the intensity of the despill effect on the image.
 If an alpha is connected to the `Limit` input, the despill strength will be driven by the opacity of that alpha.